 The quality of supermarket produce is generally very good, but nothing compares to the flavor and texture of produce harvested locally at the very peak of ripeness.
 For most foods, that pinnacle of quality only lasts a few weeks at best, so frugal homemakers who want to preserve their garden's bounty often turn to home canning.
-Properly canned foods retain their quality for several months and remain safe even longer.
+Properly canned foods retain their quality for several months and remain food safe even longer.

 How Canning Works